top of page

 • Growth stocks and ETFs

-• Investors who expect higher future tax rates
+• Investors who expect higher tax rates in the future

 3. Plan Capital Gains Carefully to Pay Less Tax

-In Canada, only 50% of capital gains are taxable, making capital gains one of the most tax-efficient forms of investment income.
+In Canada, only 50% of capital gains are taxable, making capital gains one of the most tax-efficient forms of investment income when planned properly.
+However, poor timing or lack of strategy can significantly increase your tax bill — even when investments perform well.

 Legal Capital Gains Reduction Strategies